IvanMPR/Weather-app/README.md

 <br>

 # About
-This project took me more time than expected.
-Main reason for that is the fact that I wasn't fully aware of all options and functionality I want to implement, so I made decisions along the way.
+<a href="https://ivanmpr.github.io/Weather-app/">This project</a> took me more time than expected.
+Main reason for that is the fact that I wasn't
+fully aware of all options and functionality I want to implement, so I made decisions along the way.
 Weather app is responsive, and works behind the scene with two third party API-s.
 First is <a href="https://rapidapi.com/Noggle/api/reverse-geocoding-and-geolocation-service/">Reverse Geocoding and Geolocation Service API</a>, and second is